Dear reader of ADxS.org, please excuse the disruption.

 Chronic and early childhood stress can permanently increase or decrease dopamine levels in the PFC (basal dopamine levels, tonic dopamine), depending on the stressor and age at exposure.
 More on this under ⇒ Neurophysiological correlates of stress.

-Conversely, blocking dopamine receptors in the PFC leads to disinhibited dopamine turnover in the striatum.58
+Conversely, blocking dopamine receptors in the PFC leads to disinhibited dopamine turnover in the striatum.59

-According to other sources, anhedonia correlates with reduced dopamine levels in the mesocorticolimbic system and in the nucleus accumbens.60 The dysfunction of the dopaminergic system in anhedonia is said to be directly remediable with ketamine medication.61
+According to other sources, anhedonia correlates with reduced dopamine levels in the mesocorticolimbic system and in the nucleus accumbens.61 The dysfunction of the dopaminergic system in anhedonia is said to be directly remediable with ketamine medication.62

-(Tonic) dopamine deficiency correlates with an increase in the number of dopamine transporters.62
+(Tonic) dopamine deficiency correlates with an increase in the number of dopamine transporters.63

 10.5.4.
 Tonic and phasic dopamine in explanatory models for ADHD

-Interestingly, mouse models in which the dopamine receptors were deactivated show hardly any ADHD symptoms, which further emphasizes the importance of the DAT of the D2 autoreceptors and their influence on extracellular and phasic dopamine.
+Interestingly, mouse models in which the dopamine receptors were deactivated barely show ADHD symptoms, further emphasizing the importance of the DAT of D2 autoreceptors and its influence on extracellular and phasic dopamine.
 More on this at ADHD in animal models In the chapter Neurological aspects.

 10.5.4.1.
 DA release tonically and phasically reduced: Dynamic Development Theory (DDT)